camassia-io/spring-boot-test-dbunit/README.md

 You can use this to:

-- Add DatabaseConfig
+- Add `DatabaseConfig`
-- Change the DataSetLoader from the default XmlLocalResourceDataSetLoader
+- Change the `ResourceLoader` from the default file based loader
-- Modify the Database Connection DBUnit uses
+- Modify the Database Connection DBUnit uses (see `ConnectionSupplier` `afterCreation`)
 - [Add Table Column Value Defaults](https://github.com/camassia-io/spring-boot-test-dbunit#global-defaults-for-each-table)

+See `SpringBootTestDbUnitConfiguration` for existing defaults that are in use

 Note there is a known bug which means all `Bean`s you create to customize the config need to be annotated with `@Primary`